teyang-lau/Melanoma_Detection/README.md

 ## **Difficulties Faced**

 * **Data class imbalance:** This is quite prevalent in the real world and as data scientists, we should all learn to embrace it and find ways to get around this problem.
 Usually, one way is to simply collect more data for the undersampled class.
 However, this is not possible for this dataset and especially for healthcare data, which is very difficult to collect and share.
-In this kernel, I used **weighted loss** to give more weights to the loss of the normal images.
-This weighting can be tuned as well to achieve the optimal performance.
-Stratified sampling is also important in this case, but Pytorch does not yet have any built-in functions.
-* **Overfitting:** This dataset is prone to overfitting as seen by the train and validation plots.
-Therefore, I only selected the model weights that achieved the best/lowest validation loss.
-However, sometimes the best validation loss are achieved in the early epochs, and it performs very badly on the test set, probably due to class imbalance when batching or sampling.
-For that reason, I have chosen to select the best validation loss only after certain epochs.
-However, I am not sure if this is a valid method.
-For future work, I will research more into this problem.
+In reality, malignant cases will also be less prevalent than benign cases.
+In this notebook, I used stratified sampling to get around this problem but this does not totally solve the issue.
+One other way might be to apply weighted loss to give more weights to the loss of the malignant images.
+* **Overfitting:** This dataset is prone to overfitting, especially if one uses a quickly increasing learning rate.
+Therefore, I only ran the model for ~ 8 epochs as it starts to overtrain by then.

 ## **Conclusions**

-In conclusion, the model performed reasonably well, as it managed to predict most of the pneumonia images.
-This is important as in healthcare diagnosis, accurate prediction of diseases saves lives.
-However, false positives can also increase the cost of healthcare, as more people with diseases are diagnosed with diseases.
-It can also lead to panic and affect people's physical and mental well-being.
-Better performance can be achieved with better tuning of the model hyperparameters.
-This is an iterative process, with lots of trial and error.

-Here are some other methods that I tried but did not improve or even hurt performance:

-- Learning rate scheduling using:
-  - [**Step learning rate:**](https://pytorch.org/docs/stable/_modules/torch/optim/lr_scheduler.html#StepLR) decays the learning rate of each parameter group by gamma every step_size epochs.
+In conclusion, our model performs reasonably well based on AUROC score but there can still be room for vast improvement according to the AUPRC score.
+In the diagnosis of melanoma (to classify lesions as malignant or benign), we often want our recall/sensitivity to be high since we want to correctly identify all true malignant cases.
+For our model, if we set a low threshold to get a high recall, our precision will greatly suffer, which means that during melanoma screening, many people will get false diagnosis of melanoma (high false positives).
+Therefore, the current model is still not great for deployment.

+**What I learnt:**

-  - [**One fit cycle:**](https://pytorch.org/docs/stable/_modules/torch/optim/lr_scheduler.html#OneCycleLR) The 1cycle policy anneals the learning rate from an initial learning rate to some maximum learning rate and then from that maximum learning rate to some minimum learning rate much lower than the initial learning rate.
+* **Learning rate scheduling using ** [**One fit cycle:**](https://pytorch.org/docs/stable/_modules/torch/optim/lr_scheduler.html#OneCycleLR) The 1cycle policy anneals the learning rate from an initial learning rate to some maximum learning rate and then from that maximum learning rate to some minimum learning rate much lower than the initial learning rate.
 This policy was initially described in the paper [Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates](https://arxiv.org/abs/1708.07120).
 Refer to this [post](https://sgugger.github.io/the-1cycle-policy.html) to get a better understanding.
-- **Gradient Clipping:** rescale/limit the values of gradients to a small range below a threshold to prevent undesirable changes in parameters due to large gradient values (exploding gradients), which makes the model unstable.
-Refer to this [post](https://towardsdatascience.com/what-is-gradient-clipping-b8e815cdfb48) for a better understanding.
-- **Weight Decay:** a regularization technique which prevents the weights from becoming too large by adding an additional term (a tunable constant, aka weight decay multiplied by the sum of squares of our model parameters/weights) to the loss function.
-Refer to this [post](https://towardsdatascience.com/this-thing-called-weight-decay-a7cd4bcfccab) for a better understanding. `Loss = MSE(y_hat, y) + wd * sum(w^2)`
+* **EfficientNets:** Who would have thought that such a simple scaling of the 3 dimensions of a CNN can lead to such efficiency in model training!
+* **Using TPUs:** TPUs are really efficient for training large neural networks and data compared to CPU and GPU.
+The future of deep learning and AI is becoming more impressive.
+* **Test Time Augmentation:** TTA provides a way to reduce the errors in the predictions and is a really useful technique.
+Combined with TPU, it provides the opportunity to train and evaluate models with a lot more diversity in the data.
+* **Label Smoothing:** A useful regularization technique for preventing the model from predicting too confidently by modifying hard labels into soft labels, which reduces the gap between the largest logit and the rest.
+* **K-fold Cross Validation in Neural Networks:** For my past deep learning projects, I have always trained using a separate train and validation sets.
+K-fold CV provide a more robust way to evaluate the performance of the model, and it has the advantage that every image is trained and evaluated.
+* **Using Ensemble models from different data:** Combining predictions trained from images using CNNs and metadata is a great way to improving the performance of the model.